osherr1996/SinkSAM/README.md

-# SinkSAM: A Monocular Depth-Guided SAM Framework for Automatic Sinkhole Segmentation
+SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model

 ## Paper
 The full paper is available on [arXiv](https://arxiv.org/abs/2410.01473).